Core Calculators

 Cargo Insurance Calculator — Marine Freight Insurance Cost

-Frequently Asked Questions — Importing from China to Nigeria
+Frequently Asked Questions — Importing from the US to Nigeria

 Nigeria duty stack: (1) Import Duty = CIF × Duty Rate (HS-code dependent, 5–35%).
 (2) Surcharge = Duty × 7%.
 (3) CISS = FOB × 1%.
 (4) ETLS = CIF × 0.5%.
 (5) VAT = (CIF + Duty + Surcharge + ETLS) × 7.5%.
 On a $10,000 CIF shipment with 20% duty: Duty = $2,000, Surcharge = $140, CISS = $100 (assuming FOB ~ $10,000), ETLS = $50, VAT = $912.
 Total = $3,202 in duties and taxes.

 Apapa handles general-cargo containers and is the most established Lagos port.
 Tin Can Island operates as a sister port with separate clearance flows and is often less congested.
 Eastern ports like Onne and Port Harcourt serve the southern and oil-producing regions.
-Most Chinese sea freight from Shenzhen, Ningbo, and Shanghai routes via Apapa.
+Most American sea freight from a US industrial cluster, a US industrial cluster, and a US industrial cluster routes via Apapa.

 The April 2026 NCS revision added 17 new product categories to the Import Prohibition List, primarily to protect domestic manufacturing.
 Affected categories include certain finished textiles, specific used goods, and select food items.
 Confirm your HS code against the latest list before booking shipment — prohibited items are seized at the port.